|Some concerned residents fear some predator|

 The dune has eroded since our last visit, no doubt an indictment of our rising seas.
 Part of our patio atop the dune has fallen off, lost into a severe cut-bank.
 The turtle nests are now as close as a mere fifteen foot walk, with an equidistant drop off, from our back patio door.

 In the face of fines for things like leaving exterior lights on at night and for nighttime beach activities, some unauthorized people comb the beaches at night.
-Up until our last night, we respected this code, choosing to enjoy watching these emerging descendants of the dinosaurs from the unobtrusive distance of our deck.

 Once the female feels the spot is right, far enough away from the surf so that her eggs will safely incubate for fifty-four days, she begins to dig a substantial hole, one that will provide ample space and to be large enough to submerge her from a predator's view across the sand.
 She will also flip sand across her back to further obscure herself.

 She has reasons to be so furtive.
 Including man, she faces an array of predators including raccoons and gulls.
 A day earlier, a neighbor of the beach house, my friend Pete, a retired government contractor from New Jersey, told me to be on the look-out for a big cat patrolling the dune at night.
 The green-woody vegetation growing as high as twelve-feet is as dense as any laurel thicket here in PA.
-I told Jersey Pete I would surely keep out a vigilant eye, though I kept my suspicions to myself.

 Then, at about 9:30 PM of our last night, we noticed a figure emerge and pounce upon the sand from the thicket.
 As the image took shape, it became clear to be the form of a large, lanky cat, patrolling one nesting area to the next, directly below our perch.
 The big cat was either attempting to feast on the high protein and fat of freshly laid eggs or the relatively easy targets of the new hatchlings despite their already hard, spiny shell.